 - Utilize social media channels

-To better manage your staff, make sure you have employee materials ready.
+To better manage your staff, make sure you have employee training materials ready.
 Create job descriptions, codes of conduct, and an employee handbook.
-Create a training guide so employees are well trained in their respective positions.
-Create recipes for your cooks so every meal is made to perfection.
+Create a training guide so employees are well prepared for their respective positions.
+Document recipes for your cooks so every meal is made to perfection.
 In other words, give your employees all of the necessary tools to succeed, Macejewski says.